david-gaspard/msmodel/README.md

 MSModel is a program written in C for solving multiple-scattering problems of scalar waves in disordered media made of point scatterers.
 It was developed by David Gaspard for his doctoral thesis mainly between July 2020 and April 2021.
-This programs implements the Foldy-Lax model, which assumes that the scatterings of the wave with the point-like scatterers involve only spherical waves ($s$-waves).
+This programs implements the Foldy-Lax model, which assumes that the scatterings of the wave with the point-like scatterers involve only spherical waves, i.e., $s$-waves.
 This model has the advantage that it can be generalized to an arbitrary number of spatial dimensions: $d=1,2,3,4,\ldots$.
 In this model, one considers $N$ point scatterers located at positions <tspan>$\mathbf{x}_1,\mathbf{x}_2,\ldots,\mathbf{x}_N$</tspan> and a quantum spinless particle of wavenumber $k=||\mathbf{k}||$.
 The wavefunction of the particle can be expressed as